bediger4000/alphabeta-tictactoe/README.md

 in at between 200 and 300 lines.
 The Bash version is convoluted by the lack of function return values, necessitating the use of globally-scoped variables as "return values".
 The C version is a lot faster than any of the others.
 The Python version has a lot of frills the others don't, like choice of mark characters.
+The PHP version is point-n-click.